 Gradually, the sport faded away, though as a token of a bygone golden era, the Icelandic strongmen were still mentioned in the sports sections.
 Until, of course, the Mountain arose.

-Photo Credit: Wikimedia, Creative Commons, by Paula R. Lively
+Photo from Wikimedia, Creative Commons, by Paula R. Lively.
+No edits made.

 Once upon a time, there was rather skinny but very tall kid who played basketball.
 Then, he got injured and couldn’t play anymore.
 So he started lifting heavy things.
 He remained very tall.
 He did not, however, remain very skinny.